This article needs an editorial review. How you can help.

 Possible effects on user agents and assistive technology

-aria-label are used, user agents give precedence to
+aria-label attribute, the user agents give precedence to

 Example 1: Multiple Labels